 Healing can take a long time

 Full healing after a tummy tuck can take up to a year – results will start to become apparent after a month or two as swelling and bruising subsides, but you should be patient as there will still be residual swelling and the scar will take many months to flatten and fade.
 You may even have temporary numbness and it can take weeks and months for sensation to return.
+Find out more about the tummy tuck recovery timeline.

 Maintaining your results will take effort